 Fujifilm X-Pro1 versus Leica M9

-The Fujifilm X-Pro1 and the Leica M9 are two enthusiast cameras that were officially introduced, respectively, in January 2012 and September 2009.
+The Fujifilm X-Pro1 and the Leica M9 are two enthusiast cameras that were revealed to the public, respectively, in January 2012 and September 2009.
 The X-Pro1 is a mirrorless interchangeable lens camera, while the M9 is a rangefinder-style mirrorless.
 The cameras are based on an APS-C (X-Pro1) and a full frame sensor.
 The Fujifilm has a resolution of 16 megapixel, whereas the Leica provides 18.1 MP.

-An illustration of the physical size and weight of the Fujifilm X-Pro1 and the Leica M9 is provided in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the X-Pro1 – represents the basis for the calculations across all the size and weight measures).
+The side-by-side display below illustrates the physical size and weight of the Fujifilm X-Pro1 and the Leica M9.
+Three consecutive views from the front, the top, and the rear side are shown.
+All size dimensions are rounded to the nearest millimeter.
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the X-Pro1 – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica M9 is somewhat smaller (3 percent) than the Fujifilm X-Pro1.
 However, the M9 is markedly heavier (30 percent) than the X-Pro1.
 In this context, it is worth noting that neither the X-Pro1 nor the M9 are weather-sealed.